breacons/not-activity/README.md

 REACT_APP_ENDPOINT=127.0.0.1:8080
 ```

 The backend is available in [this](https://github.com/breacons/not-activity-backend) repository.
+You need a running local backend to play this game locally.
+If you wish to play with the deployed version, you can do so [here](https://storage.googleapis.com/hacktivity-296321.appspot.com/start).

 ## Deployment
 Make sure your `gcloud` CLI is logged in and you have selected the project.
 Run `./deploy.sh` to deploy the app to Cloud Storage.